Chichester: Notable people

 William Juxon, born 1582, attended The Prebendal School before studying at Oxford.
 He became chaplain to Charles I and was the last English cleric to hold both church and secular high office.
 He became Archbishop of Canterbury following the Restoration.
 William Cawley, born 1602 in Chichester, was on the other side of the English Civil War.
 Also educated at Oxford University he became the Member of Parliament for Chichester in 1628 and for Midhurst in 1640.
 He was a regicide and served on the Council of State during the Commonwealth, being forced to flee to Switzerland after the Restoration.
 A later MP for the town, William Huskisson was the first widely reported person to die in a railway accident, when he was run over by Stephenson's Rocket at the opening of the Liverpool and Manchester Railway.
 In modern times middle-distance runner Christopher Chataway was elected to Parliament in 1969.

 Military people have included Edric Gifford, 3rd Baron Gifford who won a Victoria Cross during the Third Anglo-Ashanti War.
 General Charles Harington Harington served in the Second Boer War and as a staff officer throughout World War I, and military theorist Major General J. F. C. Fuller planned the first large scale tank assault at the Battle of Cambrai in 1917.

 Artists who were born or lived most of their lives in Chichester include Richard Buckner, Heywood Hardy, James Hayllar, William Shayer and George Smith.
 Author Kate Mosse (born 1961) studied at Chichester High School For Girls, living in Chichester until moving to Oxford to attend New College.
 She is author of the first main-stage new play by a woman at Chichester Festival Theatre, an adaptation of her novel The Taxidermist's Daughter, set in and around Chichester.

 Tim Peake, who became the first official British astronaut when he arrived on the International Space Station in December 2015, was born in Chichester in 1972.
 Peake attended the Chichester High School for Boys, which now has a Sports and Conference centre named after him and opened by him.
 Edward Bradford Titchener, born in Chichester, created the school of thought in psychology that described the structure of the mind: structuralism.

 Tom Odell, who was born in Chichester, is a singer and songwriter who gained success with his album, Wrong Crowd.
-Anohni Hegarty was born in Chichester and lived there for the first 10 years of her life.
+Singer songwriter Anohni Hegarty was born in Chichester and lived there for the first 10 years of her life.